rubenrincon/dbximgdemo/README.md

 # Fetching images from Dropbox

 Now that we are able to see a gallery of images.
 We want to read the images from Dropbox.
 After the user authorizes the application to read a folder in Dropbox, a folder will be created within the ***Apps*** folder with the name of this app, in this case ***dbximgs demo***.
-If the ***Apps*** folder didn’t exist before it will be created.
+If the ***Apps*** folder didn’t exist before, it will be created.
 So go ahead and populate that folder with some images you want.
 For security purposes we will use temporary links that are valid only for 4 hours.

 Now we need to make a call to the Dropbox API to fetch temporary links for those images.
 We will follow these steps: